-Volunteering roles with cultural organisations usually count towards the "Make a Difference" part of the Manchester Leadership Award.
+Volunteering roles with cultural organisations usually count towards the "Make a Difference" part of the Stellify Award.

 The University has all sorts of opportunities at its cultural institutions, which includes The Whitworth Art Gallery, Manchester Museum and John Rylands Library Deansgate.